Tanzu-Solutions-Engineering/tanzu-platform-workshop/lab-platform-engineer/01-full-lab.md

 #### Bonus lab: check DNS-based Load Balancing behavior and look for improvements

-## If you reached this part of the Lab successfully and your Space is in a healthy state, CONGRATULATIONS! your job as a Patform Engineer is done (for now) and your Application Development friends have now a ready to go and replicable Space where to deploy their applications.
+## If you reached this part of the Lab successfully and your Space is in a healthy state, CONGRATULATIONS! your job as a Platform Engineer is done (for now) and your Application Development friends have now a ready to go and replicable Space where to deploy their applications.